braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/tags.md

 article_title: Tags
 page_order: 2
 page_type: reference
-description: "This reference article covers tags in the Braze Dashboard, which you can use to further organize and sort your engagement."
+description: "This reference article covers tags in the Braze dashboard, which you can use to further organize and sort your engagement."

 ---
 # Tags